SapphireSapphic/TunicTracker/README.md

 If you encounter any issues, please contact SapphireSapphic#8218 on discord.

 Special thanks to SilentDestroyer for making the Tunic randomizer, and also for various insights that hepled make this package possible.
+Shoutouts to Ekkosangen for noticing lots of little things that make the tracker better :)